Powerlearnproject/se-assignment-7-software-project-management-stephenonchieku1/README.md

 2. Project Life Cycle:
    - Describe the stages of the software project life cycle.
 What activities are typically performed in each stage?
+      Stages:
+       The software project life cycle typically consists of stages such as initiation, planning, execution, monitoring and controlling, and closure.
+   Activities:
+      In the initiation stage, project objectives are defined.
+Planning involves creating a roadmap, resource allocation, and risk assessment.
+Execution involves actual development work.
+Monitoring and controlling ensure that the project stays on track.
+Closure involves delivering the final product and evaluating the project's success.

 3. Project Management Methodologies:
    - Compare and contrast at least two software project management methodologies (e.g., Agile, Waterfall, Scrum, Kanban).
 What are the advantages and disadvantages of each?